The Residences at The Ritz-Carlton (Philadelphia): Background

 The Residences at the Ritz-Carlton stands on the former site of the 38-story One Meridian Plaza.
 In February 1991, One Meridian Plaza was severely damaged by a fire that destroyed eight floors and killed three firefighters.
-Due to litigation over the fate of the burned skyscraper, it sat vacant for eight years until its demolition in 1999.
+Due to litigation over the fate of the burned skyscraper, it sat vacant for eight years, being demolished in 1999.
+Adjacent to One Meridian Plaza was Two Mellon Plaza, which had been damaged and vacant since the One Meridian Plaza fire; the Arden Group acquired that building and converted into a Ritz-Carlton hotel, which opened in 2000.
+South of the One Meridian Plaza site, Mariner Commercial Properties bought several properties for $11.2 million and razed them for another $2 million.
+The north side of the One Meridian Plaza site faces Philadelphia City Hall, situated across the street.